 First, know everything you can about your facility’s activities and processes.
 Determine what is really taking place by speaking with your welding, painting, and stamping departments.
 Create a comprehensive log of internal activities.
 You then need to find the corresponding training requirements for each activity.

 - Management of compliance training

-Your EH&S training then must be organized into a plan.
+Your EH&S training must then be organized into a plan.
 The plan will describe the frequency with which training will occur, who will need to participate in the training, and who will teach.

 For efficiency, you may feel you want to write these parameters in broad terms.
 However, being precise is helpful.
 Include lists of the necessary training attendees.
 Determine if you will bring in a consultant to help with overall execution or certain tricky portions.
-Will the training take place in-person or online?
+Will the training take place in person or online?
 What will the format and curriculum be?

 - Tracking your training program